![]() |

 Important

-cabinetmaking firms in New York City included John and Joseph W. Meeks, John
+cabinetmaking firms in New York City included John & Joseph W. Meeks, John

-Henry Belter, Alexander Roux, Pottier and Stymus, Leon Marcotte, and Herter
+Henry Belter, Alexander Roux, Pottier & Stymus, Leon Marcotte, and Herter

 Brothers.
 Most of these cabinetmakers